hiroyuki-kasai/GDLibrary/README.md

 ---------

 - run_me_first.m
-    - The scipt that you need to run first.
+    - The script that you need to run first.

 - demo.m
-    - A demonstration scipt to check and understand this package easily.
+    - A demonstration script to check and understand this package easily.

-- solver
+- gd_solver
     - Contains various stochastic optimization algorithms.

 - problem
-    - Condins definition files to be solved.
+    - Problem definition files to be solved.

-- test
+- gd_test
-    - Some helpful test test scipts to use this package.
+    - Some helpful test script to use this package.

 - plotter
     - Contains plotting tools to show convergence results and various plots.